Don’t be embarrassed to admit it!

 I’ve tried fixing it, but it’s way too comfortable for me to slouch.

-I’d also love tips.posted almost 5 years ago
+I’d also love tips.posted about 5 years ago

 You really have to work for nice posture.
 If you think about it, and really set your mind to sitting up and standing straight, then eventually it will become habitual and you’ll do it all the time.
-It may hurt a bit at first, but it makes you look better and it’s good for your spine.posted almost 5 years ago
+It may hurt a bit at first, but it makes you look better and it’s good for your spine.posted about 5 years ago

 I have pretty good posture from years of ballet as a kid so that left a good impression on me.
-I have been taking yoga and ballet classes now and they definitely make me more aware of my body and what my posture should be like.posted almost 5 years ago
+I have been taking yoga and ballet classes now and they definitely make me more aware of my body and what my posture should be like.posted about 5 years ago

 I think that’s whats really stopping me- the fact that it is so painful to keep my back straight.. but in the end it really is worth it.
 I’ll try harder!
 I’ll have to take up singing again, they’re crazy about posture!